OctopusDeploy/blog/blog/2022-02/best-practices-spaces/index.md

 - Application audiences
 - Company divisions

-More information on each of these options is below.
+Read on for more information about each of these options.

 :::hint
 You can use the [export/import project feature](https://octopus.com/docs/projects/export-import) to move projects to a new space.